SnehaKalariya/GitDemo/README.md

 ![](screen2.png)

 #### Customize a template as per your requirement
-- Let's consider we are creating a template for MVVM architecture.
+- Let's consider, we are creating a template for MVVM architecture.
 You can create your own custom template as per the project architecture.
 Modify and rename the custom folder.
 Refer below screenshots

  ![](screen3.png)